nimaid/LPHK/README.md

     * ?G {x} - Does a global variable {x} exist
     * !?G {x} - Does a global variable {x} not exist
   * The stack is local to the current script, however it is maintained between executions!
-  * The global variables global to all scripts.
-There is currently no synchronisation of access to the global variables.
-This may cause problems, but that will be adressed in the next version (I hope)
+  * The global variables are global to all scripts.
   * Local variables are local to the current script (and are maintained across executions)
   * The stack and local variables will be lost if the script is edited.